ygit/Super-Drobe/README.md

   1. A basic login screen with option to login with Facebook

-  2. First time users are asked to upload shirts, t-shirts and pants photos via camera or gallery
+  2. Users can upload photos of shirts, t-shirts and pants via camera or photo gallery

-  3. A suggestion screen with a random pair of attire for the day
+  3. Home screen which suggests a random pair of attire for the day

-  4. A Dislike and Bookmark button
+  4. A Dislike button which instantly shows a new pair

+  5. A Bookmark option to shortlist pairs

+  6. A Bookmarks screen showcasing only bookmarked pairs of clothes

-  5. A sharing widget to flaunt your selection
+  5. A sharing widget to share your selection across AirDrop, Mail, Facebook, Twitter, etc

-  6. A fairly creative & intuitive UI
+  6. An intuitive & welcoming UI & navigation scheme